 Lacrosse is a sport played between two teams.
 The object of the game is to score more goals than your opponent by throwing or carrying the ball into their goal.
 There are typically ten players per team, but this can vary depending on age and gender.

 Each of the lacrosse positions that you see during a lacrosse game has a specific role on the field.
-All of these lacrosse positions work together to block and score goals.
+All of these positions for work together to block and score goals.

 Lacrosse Stick Control and Lacrosse stick Tape

 Lacrosse stick tape is a must because it helps to increase the friction between your hand and your lacrosse stick.
 Using lacrosse stick tape gives you unmatched performance benefits, like shot speed, stick control, and passing accuracy.
-VukGripz lacrosse stick tape is your best option for slip resistance.
+VukGripz lacrosse stick tape is your best option for slip resistance and all of the positions for lacrosse can benefit from using lacrosse tape.

 These are your forwards on the field.
 They are typically composed of two attackmen and one center (who is also an attackman).
 Their position tries to score goals.
 They're also responsible for digging ground balls out from their defensive end.
 This is the area between both teams' midfield lines.
 They do this to help gain possession back if it has gone into your team's defensive zone.